1. Ghost Stories

 - Visitors walking outside of the Colonial Park Cemetery fence or even across the street may be trampling on a long ago buried body.
-The cemetery fence and tombstones were once moved to create a wider road, but the bodies were left in their original location.
+The cemetery fence and tombstones were once moved to create a wider road, but the bodies were left in their original locations.

 Moon River Brewing Company

 - Originally the building of Moon River Brewing Company served as a hotel, but during the Yellow Fever epidemic the upper floors were transformed into an impromptu hospital.
 Since then, it has been used as a storage facility, a retail office supply store, and after sitting vacant for many years, finally a brewery.
 Several diners have experienced paranormal activity while enjoying a draft beer or dinner at the pub.
 The upper floors are off limits to diners, but can be accessed during one of the many Savannah ghost tours.

 Sorrel Weed House

-- The Sorrel Weed House, constructed in the 1840s by Francis Sorrel, is known as the most haunted house in Savannah and among the top 10 in the United States.
+- The Sorrel Weed House, constructed in the 1840’s by Francis Sorrel, is known as the most haunted house in Savannah and among the top 10 in the United States.
 Francis began having an affair with one of the slaves in the home.
-When Francis’ wife found them together one night, she threw herself from the 2nd story to her death.
+When Francis’ wife found them together one night, she threw herself from the second story window to her death.
 A couple of weeks later Francis found the slave’s body hanging in her room, driven to suicide by his wife’s angry spirit.

 Traveling Gingerbread Note: We highly recommend the Boos and Brews Tour by Tara Haunted Tours.
 We made a couple stops for drinks along the tour that started at McDonough’s Restaurant and Lounge and received a souvenir cup.
 Our guide, Stephanie, was extremely knowledgeable and added on a bonus ghost story at the end of our tour.